 While Paris is famously considered a wonderful autumn destination, head just two hours southwest of the French capital to the lovely Loire Valley for more spectacular fall scenery.
 World-renowned for its vineyards and historic chateaux collection, the Loire Valley is also known throughout Europe for its particularly vibrant fall foliage.
 Autumn visitors will also enjoy fewer crowds, lower prices, and much more agreeable weather than those who visit in summer.

-Japan is famous for its popular cherry blossom season, usually focused around April.
-However, the Japanese themselves are just as enthusiastic about enjoying the fiery colors that appear for up to two months in the fall.
-In fact, there is a Japanese word for this activity: “momijigari” which translates to “red leaves hunting”.
+Japan is famous for its cherry blossom season, usually around April.
+However, the Japanese are just as enthusiastic about enjoying the fiery colors of foliage that appear for up to two months in the fall.
+There is even a Japanese word for this activity “momijigari,” which translates to “red leaves hunting.”

 Fall Colors in Arashiyama, Japan